Which Project Management Certification is Right for You?

 Our live instructor-led PMP Exam Prep classes teach the essential skills of project management and provide you with training and support to take the PMP exam.
 Online and in-person options are available.

 In addition to preparing you to take the PMP exam, this class fulfills the PMP certification requirement of 35 hours of formal project management training.

 If you’re just starting your project management career, the Certified Associate in Project Management (CAPM)® certification may be right for you.
 CAPM certification demonstrates that entry-level project managers have foundational project management knowledge and skills.

-While a PMP or CAPM certification is valuable across a wide range of industries, employers in particular industries may prefer other project management certifications.
-For example, in software development and other industries, PMI Agile Certified Practitioner (PMI-ACP)® certification and Certified ScrumMaster are increasingly in demand.
+While a PMP or CAPM certification is valuable across a wide range of industries, employers in some industries may prefer other project management certifications.
+For example, in software development, PMI Agile Certified Practitioner (PMI-ACP)® certification and Certified ScrumMaster are also in demand.

 If you want to add agile and scrum to your skill set without pursuing a specific certification, Advanced Project Management Concepts: Using Agile and Scrum may meet your needs.

 The Project Management Professional (PMP), PMI Agile Certified Practitioner (PMI-ACP)® and Certified Associate in Project Management (CAPM)® are registered marks of Project Management Institute, Inc.